‘Nightmare bacteria’ are rapidly spreading

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

 It is also likely that “many people are unrecognized carriers of the drug-resistant bacteria, which could lead to community spread,” said the AP.
-“That may play out in doctors’ offices across the country, as infections long considered routine” could become difficult to treat.
+“That may play out in doctors’ offices across the country, as infections long considered routine” become more difficult to treat.
 CRE infections can include “pneumonia, bloodstream infections, UTIs, wound infections and meningitis,” said the CDC.

 Growing resistance

 Antibiotic resistance is a growing problem worldwide.
 “Bacteria with the gene were once considered exotic, linked to a small number of patients who received medical care overseas,” said the AP.
-There could be a few reasons for why this shifted.
+There could be a few reasons for why this has since shifted.
 NDM-CRE can “spread from improper hand hygiene among health care providers or inadequate cleaning and disinfection of equipment,” said Scientific American.
-“Insufficient testing and limited access to detection tools” could also play a part.
+“Insufficient testing and limited access to detection tools” could also play a role.
 “When NDM-CRE infections are not identified quickly, earlier treatment with effective antibiotics and infection control interventions may be delayed, which can then create more opportunities for transmission from patient to patient,” Danielle Rankin, a co-author of the study and an epidemiologist at the CDC’s Division of Healthcare Quality Promotion, said to Scientific American.

 Covid-19 may have also contributed to the rise of antibiotic resistance.
 “We know that there was a huge surge in antibiotic use during the pandemic, so this likely is reflected in increasing drug resistance,” Jason Burnham, a researcher at Washington University, said to the AP.
 It is important to take antibiotics exactly as prescribed to avoid promoting resistance.